-The term “Jet Stream” is a very popular term among the weather forecast enthusiasts.
+The term “Jet Stream” is a trendy term among weather forecast enthusiasts.
 If you’re a regular viewer of weather news, you might have heard this term so many times.

-Although this is a very common term, most common doesn’t know what is a jet stream and how does work.
+Although this is a prevalent term, most common don’t know what a jet stream is and how does works.
 You might even ask a bigger question – how does jet stream affect weather?

-In this article, I’ll try to give you a detailed analysis on jet stream, so that you can understand very clearly how this natural phenomenon affects our weather pattern.
+In this article, I’ll try to give you a detailed analysis of the jet stream to understand very clearly how this natural phenomenon affects our weather pattern.

 What is Jet Stream?